-Powered by .id - the population experts for City of Port Phillip
+Powered by .id (informed decisions) for City of Port Phillip

 The City of Port Phillip is located in Melbourne’s inner south and is highly diverse in terms of land uses.
 The northern and western areas of the City are dominated by employment uses, while there are major retail and commercial strips in St Kilda on Acland and Fitzroy Sts, in Port Melbourne on Bay St and in South Melbourne on Clarendon St. The southern and eastern areas are generally residential in nature, while the central part of the City is dominated by Albert Park and Albert Park Lake.
 Urban development in the City dates back to the nineteenth century, with development initially occurring around the current centres of St Kilda, Port Melbourne (Sandridge) and South Melbourne (Emerald Hill) and accelerating after the 1850s.
 These areas became more accessible to Central Melbourne due to railway and tram links.
 Urban development continued for most of the 19th century with most of the City of Port Phillip being built out by the First World War, with Elwood and East St Kilda being the last areas to be developed.